pranavpr/cardinfo.github.io/_posts/2019-07-22-hdfc-diners-club-black-credit-card-review.md

 #### Finance Charges

-- Low Foreign Currency Markup of 1.99%
+- Low Foreign Currency Markup of 1.99% + GST
 - Revolving credit at low interest rate of 1.99% per month
 - Convenience fee waiver of 1% on all fuel transactions.